kikoseijo/AndroidPopularMovies/README.md

   - Gradient background to the CollapsingToolbarLayout using ***Transformation*** to enhance title visibility.
   - Added a ToggleButton to the CollapsingToolbarLayout for the favorites.

-### TODO:
+### Reviewer attention:

   - Need some help with the findViewById from the RecyclerView adapters.
   - Save Instance States in the detail view fragments.
-  - movies.db' was leaked!
-Please fix your application to end transactions in progress properly and to close the database when it is no longer needed.
+But seems to work ok.
   - Maximize performance on detail view, maybe loading the Reviews and Trailers on DetailActivity and passing the results form API direct to fragments instead of loading them from fragment itself.
-  - Implement Picasso .error.
-  - Optimize Tablet Views.
   - Entering movie details from favorites if I remove it, when i navigate back, the movie remains till view its reloaded.
 (Need to commit changes before going back, or do a flag to reload when i´m back after deletion.).

 ### Specifications